XeraPlugins/8b8tCore/README.md

 - Contributions are welcome!
 If you have suggestions or want to contribute, please open a pull request or raise an issue on our GitHub repository.
 - When contributing, please follow the existing code structure and programming style used in the project.
 This helps maintain consistency and makes it easier to review and integrate your changes.
 - If you're unsure about the code structure or style, review the existing code and follow the patterns used.
-While there is no formal contribution guide, adhering to these practices will help ensure a smooth contribution process.
+While there is no formal contribution guide, adhering to these practices will help ensure a smooth contribution process, that's it, have a nice day :)

 ## License